yhimanshu22/angel-Lazyjobseeker.com/README.md

 ### Option 2️⃣ Lifetime Access Version (Easy One-Click Install + More Features)

+## The Lifetime version is built for people who want more options, more features, and a true one-click solution for their meetings or interviews — without touching the terminal or IDE.
+We’ve packed it to be as powerful and easy as possible, and you can own it forever for just $69.
+One payment.
+Lifetime peace of mind.

 Prefer a ready-to-use app with more features?
 The Lifetime Access Version is a one-time purchase — no coding required.